 Additional services provided:

-“Though we’re early in our journey, we are starting to see members of The Health Collaborative truly integrate equity into their organizational practices and policies, including changing hiring practices, sharing decision making, and re-allocating resources.
-With the help of Healthy Places by Design, we hope to take our equity work to the next level with the development of a health equity leadership program.
-This program would develop a diverse group of local leaders who understand best practices for achieving health equity and have the knowledge, skills, courage, and supports to build more equitable organizations and neighborhoods.”
+“We are seeing members of The Health Collaborative truly integrate equity into their organizational practices and policies, including changing hiring practices, sharing decision making, and re-allocating resources.
+With the help of Healthy Places by Design, we are taking our equity work to the next level with the development of a health equity leadership program.
+This program develops a diverse group of local leaders who understand best practices for achieving health equity and have the knowledge, skills, courage, and supports to build more equitable organizations and neighborhoods.”

 Senior Program Officer, Danville Regional Foundation